 In 1996, the Apple brand bordered on bankruptcy.
 It was just another computer company without any real point of difference.
+Steve Jobs had been gone for over a decade.
 Years of overlooked opportunities, flip-flop strategies, and a mind-boggling disregard for market realities caught up with the company.
 The Windows 95 launch by Microsoft had severely eroded Mac’s technology edge.
 Apple was rapidly becoming a minor player in the computer business with shrinking market shares, price cuts, and declining profits.

 Here’s how the five elements of smart strategic thinking show how Apple completed its turnaround plan: